๐Ÿ“ฃHonors Marketing

 • Increases market penetration by tapping into established networks at each level of the chain

-Compare: Direct Channel vs. Multi-Level Channel—both get products to consumers, but direct maximizes control while multi-level maximizes reach.
+Compare: Direct Channel vs. Multi-Level Channel: both get products to consumers, but direct maximizes control while multi-level maximizes reach.
 If an FRQ asks about a startup with limited resources trying to achieve national distribution quickly, multi-level is your answer; if it asks about protecting brand experience, go direct.

 Coverage Strategy: How Many Outlets?

 Once you've decided on channel structure, you must determine how widely to distribute.
-This decision reflects your product type and brand positioning—convenience goods need availability everywhere, while luxury goods need scarcity.
+This decision reflects your product type and brand positioning: convenience goods need availability everywhere, while luxury goods need scarcity.

 Intensive Distribution

-• Maximum outlet coverage—the goal is to place products in as many retail locations as possible
+• Maximum outlet coverage: the goal is to place products in as many retail locations as possible

-• Essential for convenience goods like snacks, beverages, and toiletries where purchase decisions are low-involvement and impulse-driven
+• Essential for convenience goods like snacks, beverages, and toiletries where purchase decisions are low-involvement and often impulse-driven

 Selective Distribution

-• Limited, curated retailers are chosen based on their ability to represent the brand appropriately
+• Limited, curated retailers are chosen based on their ability to represent the brand appropriately and provide the right shopping environment

-• Balances reach with control—products are accessible but not ubiquitous, maintaining some brand prestige
+• Balances reach with control: products are accessible but not ubiquitous, maintaining some brand prestige

 Exclusive Distribution